DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1—6 and 15—16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Published US Patent to Adams et al., hereinafter “Adams” (US 20240328268 A1) in view of Published US Patent to Krueger (US 9045946 B2).
-Examiner notes Adams constitutes prior art under 35 U.S.C.
-102(a)(2) for having an earlier filing date that the instant application.
+Claim(s) 1—6, 21, and 32—33 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Published US Patent Application to Adams et al., hereinafter “Adams” (US 20240328268 A1) in view of Published US Patent Application to Krueger (US 20120073876 A1).

 While Adams discloses one or more rams 240 which are used in a similar manner as a linear actuator (e.g., to extend and retract a drill bit -- see para.
 [0102] of Adams), the disclosure may not explicitly recite the limitations an internal threaded section proximal the distal end of the drilling tool and a cylindrical sleeve having external threads extending from at least a portion of an outer surface of the cylindrical sleeve, the cylindrical sleeve having a first orientation, and a second linearly extended orientation wherein the external threads engage with the internal threaded section.
 However, Krueger, which is in the same field of endeavor as the instant application insofar as it is directed to a drilling tool assembly including a gripper apparatus (e.g., grippers 214) and a linear actuator (actuation device 308) which extends and retracts a drill bit to drill a borehole, teaches the deficient limitations.

-For example, Krueger teaches a cylindrical sleeve having external threads extending from at least a portion of an outer surface of the cylindrical sleeve (Thruster 312 of actuation device 308, Krueger, para.
+For example, Krueger teaches a cylindrical sleeve having external threads extending from at least a portion of an outer surface of the cylindrical sleeve (thruster 312 of actuation device 308, Krueger, para.
 [0018], “[a]n actuation device 308 is located within a portion of the tubular 302 (or “liner”) to selectively extend and retract a drilling assembly 310 from an end of the tubular 302.
 The actuation device 308 includes a thruster 312 and tractors 314.
 As depicted, the thruster 312 is a mechanical, electronic, electromechanical or hydraulic linear actuator, such as a hydraulic cylinder or ball screw mechanism described above.), the cylindrical sleeve having a first orientation, and a second linearly extended orientation (see above citation; see also all of para.
 [0018]) wherein the external threads engage with the internal threaded section (examiner notes that a ball screw fulfills the requirements for the internal and external threaded portions as recited by the claims and therefore also reads on the limitation “an internal threaded section proximal the distal end of the drilling tool.”).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have replaced, by simple substitution, the linear actuator of Adams (e.g., rams 240) with the actuation device 308 as taught by Krueger.
 The functions of both the actuator of Adams and Krueger are both 1.) known and 2.) utilized to perform the same function on a substantially similar tool.
 The substitution would achieve the predictable result of providing for a linear actuation mechanism to extend the drill bit to drill a borehole.

-Regarding claim 3, Adams modified by Krueger teaches wherein the plurality of gripper pads comprise a plurality of teeth configured to engage with an interior surface of a borehole (slip elements such as those included in an anchor apparatus of Adams are understood to include teeth where FIG. 13B, for example, depicts ridges/teeth on the outer surface of slip elements 214).
+Regarding claim 3, Adams modified by Krueger teaches wherein the plurality of gripper pads comprise a plurality of teeth configured to engage with an interior surface of a borehole (Adams, slip elements such as those included in an anchor apparatus of Adams are understood to include teeth where FIG. 13B, for example, depicts ridges/teeth on the outer surface of slip elements 214).

 Regarding claim 4, Adams modified by Krueger teaches a drill bit (Adams, operational tool 40, para.
-[0053], “[t]he bottom hole assembly 30 can include one or more operational tools 40, such as a milling tool or the like.”) attached to the cylindrical sleeve (the milling tool 40 of Adams is attached to ram 240 of Adams, where rams 240 are equivalent to the substituted portion of Krueger which includes the cylindrical sleeve as described with respect to claim 1).
+[0053], “[t]he bottom hole assembly 30 can include one or more operational tools 40, such as a milling tool or the like.”) attached to the cylindrical sleeve (Adams, the milling tool 40 of Adams is attached to ram 240 of Adams, where rams 240 are equivalent to the substituted portion of Krueger which includes the cylindrical sleeve as described with respect to claim 1).

 Regarding claim 5, Adams modified by Krueger teaches wherein the gripper apparatus extends outwardly away from a longitudinal axis of the drilling tool from the retracted orientation to the extended orientation when an internal pressure of the gripper apparatus is increased (Adams, para.
 [0088], “[t]he anchor 200 includes a slip system 210 and an anchor piston 220.
 Hydraulic activation of the anchor piston 220 as discussed below actuates the slip system 210 to engage against the wellbore sidewall 13.”; para.
-[0090], “as shown in FIG. 14B in response to a second level of hydraulic pressure overcoming a second bias (e.g., bias of spring 226) of the anchor 200, where the second level is greater than the first level.).
+[0090], “as shown in FIG. 14B in response to a second level of hydraulic pressure overcoming a second bias (e.g., bias of spring 226) of the anchor 200, where the second level is greater than the first level.”).

 Regarding claim 6, Adams modified by Krueger teaches wherein the gripper apparatus retracts inwardly towards a longitudinal axis of the drilling tool from the extended orientation to the retracted orientation when an internal pressure of the gripper apparatus is decreased (Adams, para.
-[0106], “[r]eduction of the fluid flow allows the traction tool 100 to reset with the ram 240 and the anchor 210 retracting.”)
+[0106], “[r]eduction of the fluid flow allows the traction tool 100 to reset with the ram 240 and the anchor 210 retracting.”).

-Claim(s) 17 and 22 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Published US Patent to Adams et al., hereinafter “Adams” (US 20240328268 A1) in view of Published US Patent to Krueger (US 9045946 B2) as applied to claim 15 above, and further in view of Published US Patent Application to Wai et al., hereinafter “Wai,” (US 20250075779 A1).
+Claim(s) 45 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Published US Patent Application to Adams et al., hereinafter “Adams” (US 20240328268 A1) in view of Published US Patent Application to Krueger (US 20120073876 A1) as applied to claim 1 above, and further in view of Published US Patent Application to Leslie et al., hereinafter “Leslie” (US 20060066102 A1).

 Conclusion